 Anyhow, while you go down the stairs, you will see quarries around.
 The quarries were there also back in 1968, and this is how the cave was discovered:

 One day in May 1968, the sound of blasting echoed across the western slopes of the Judean mountains.
 On the face of things, just another blast at the Hartuv quarry that supplies stone for construction, no different than the hundreds that preceded it.
 But this blast was entirely different: it revealed a small opening into a wondrous world that had been hidden deep within the earth, concealed from the eyes of all living creatures.
 With that blast, the current chapter in the life of the Stalactite Cave began.

 Inside Stalactite Cave

-Comparing to other caves in the world, it is not a big one (max length – 91 meter, max-width – 80 meters, and max-height – 15 meters), but what makes it unique is the fact that it is densely packed with various types of stalactites.
+Comparing to other caves in the world, it is not a big one (max length – 91 meters, max-width – 80 meters, and max-height – 15 meters), but what makes it unique is the fact that it is densely packed with various types of stalactites.

 Inside Stalactite Cave, you are walking on a concrete path with fences around you.
 You are not allowed to touch the stones since it will ruin delicate chemistry.
 Once a stalactite is touched, it stops growing.
 Next to the cave entrance, there is a “pet corner,” where you can feel several stalactites.

 The cave’s air temperature is constant year-round at 22 Celsius, and humidity range from 92% to 100%.
 High humidity, together with light, will create mold.
 And National Parks Authority does not want the stalactites covered with fungus (installed lights and flashlights used by guides are not regular ones).
 Thus, you are not allowed to use any lights, including flashes.